jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## When Rules Are In Our way, We Use Evolution to Defeat Them

 Life's been evolving for billions of years.
 Humanity continues life's evolution by creating technology.
 We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
-Human Nature being what it is, the powers of the old age always hold back the modern era.
+Human Nature being what it is, the powers of the old age hold back the modern era.
 Since entering the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
 From the 1950s to the 1980s, AT&T defended its telephone monopoly by successfully lobbying the government to ban devices such as [internet modems](https://en.wikipedia.org/wiki/Hush-A-Phone_Corp._v._United_States) connecting to its network.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by [one vote in the Supreme Court](https://en.wikipedia.org/wiki/Sony_Corp._of_America_v._Universal_City_Studios,_Inc.).
 In 2001, the music industry defended compact discs (CDs) by [successfully suing Napster](https://en.wikipedia.org/wiki/A%26M_Records,_Inc._v._Napster,_Inc.) for giving people digital songs.

 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules that force people to keep using Industrial Age tools.

 Industry certifications, labor laws, government lobbies full of lobbyists, bureaucratic red-tape.
 These are the endless pages of today's Death Star rulebook.
-Darth Blockbuster uses it to prevent new and better technology from reaching the frontline.
+Darth Blockbuster uses this book to prevent new and better technology from reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.

 No, not the Force.
-I'm talking about evolution.
+I'm talking about Evolution.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zD578MutMAk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
 I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "what rule can I make up to stop this new technology?"
 Credit: Questrade._

-## The Magic of Evolution - How Evolution Works
+## The Magic of Evolution

 Evolution is life's secret weapon.
 Evolution works by empowering every new lifeform with slightly different variations.
 With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
 These changes create daily frontline problems like being cold, hungry, or slow.
 The lifeforms that can't adapt a solution die off, and the fittest survive.
 This natural selection finds which lifeforms are best suited to represent life on Earth.